JohanVanslembrouck/corolib/README.md

     set(BOOST_ROOT C:/local/boost/boost_1_82_0/)

-After installing Boost ASIO, set the BOOST_INSTALLED flag to TRUE in the top-level CMakelists.txt file.
+After installing Boost ASIO, set the BOOST_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the Boost eaamples in examples/boost and examples/corolab.

 #### Qt